Perth: Climate

-Winters are cool and wet, with most of Perth's annual rainfall between May and September.
+Winters are mild and wet, with most of Perth's annual rainfall between May and September.
 Winters see significant rainfall as frontal systems move across the region, interspersed with clear and sunny days where minimum temperatures tend to drop below 5 C. The lowest temperature recorded in Perth was -0.7 C on 17 June 2006.
 The lowest temperature within the Perth metropolitan area was -3.4 C on the same day at Jandakot Airport, although temperatures at or below zero are rare occurrences.
 The lowest maximum temperature recorded in Perth is 8.8 C on 26 June 1956.
 It occasionally gets cold enough for frost to form.
 While snow has never been recorded in the Perth CBD, light snowfalls have been reported in outer suburbs of Perth in the Perth Hills around Kalamunda, Roleystone and Mundaring.
 The most recent snowfall was in 1968.

-The rainfall pattern has changed in Perth and southwest Western Australia since the mid-1970s.
+The rainfall pattern has changed in Perth and south-west Western Australia since the mid-1970s.
 A significant reduction in winter rainfall has been observed with a greater number of extreme rainfall events in the summer, such as the slow-moving storms on 8 February 1992 that brought 120.6 mm of rain, heavy rainfall associated with a tropical low on 10 February 2017, which brought 114.4 mm of rain, and the remnants of ex-Tropical Cyclone Joyce on 15 January 2018 with 96.2 mm.
-Perth was also hit by a severe thunderstorm on 22 March 2010, which brought 40.2 mm of rain and large hail and caused significant damage in the metropolitan area.
+Perth was also hit by a severe thunderstorm on 22 March 2010, which brought 40.2 mm of rain, and large hail and caused significant damage in the metropolitan area.

 The average sea temperature ranges from 18.9 C in October to 23.4 C in March.